anthrax3/fortress/README.md

 ## License

-Castle Windsor is licensed under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.
+Castle Windsor, Fortress is licensed under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.
 Refer to LICENSE for more information.

 ### Fortress